 Good probiotic supplements

-Checklist for good probiotic supplement:
+Checklist for finding a good probiotic supplement

-- Independent lab tests to prove quality and safety
+- Independent lab tests prove quality, safety

-- Prepared without synthetic coating
+- No synthetic coating

 Examples of great probiotic supplements